Conductor and Artistic Director

 Began singing seriously at age 10, when he joined the men and boys choir at the Cathedral Church of St. John in Wilmington, Delaware.
 Moved to Idaho Falls in 1982, and has sung in many Idaho Falls Opera Theatre productions.
 Member of St. Luke's Episcopal Church, where he was choir director for two-and-a-half years in the mid-1990s.
 Sings and plays guitar in a five-piece rock 'n' roll band.

-After moving to Idaho from Nebraska 2 years ago, has become Artistic Director of Idaho Falls Opera Theatre, Choir Director at St. Paul's Methodist Church, Conductor of Idaho Falls Symphony Chorale and operates a private studio teaching voice, piano, and violin.
+After moving to Idaho from Nebraska, became Artistic Director of Idaho Falls Opera Theatre, Choir Director at St. Paul's Methodist Church, Conductor of Idaho Falls Symphony Chorale and operated a private studio teaching voice, piano, and violin.
 B. of Music from Yankton College and Masters in Vocal Performance from the U. of Nebraska.
 Has sung with Dale Warland Singers, the Oregon Bach Festival, Mannheim Steamroller and many opera, oratorio and musical theater productions.
-Has assisted with musical direction of Anam Cara.
+Assisted with musical direction of Anam Cara.

 Has been singing her whole life.
 Sang in all her high school choirs.
 Studied music and sang in choirs at Utah State University for two years.
 Involved in church choir.
 Private voice lessons for two years.
 Sang in Idaho Falls Opera Theatre productions of Madama Butterfly and The Marriage of Figaro, as well as other musical theater performances.
 Dabbles at the piano.
 Married with two small children, Mac and Ella.
 Loves being a mom, hanging out with family and playing ultimate Frisbee!
 Looking forward to more opportunities to sing!